“`html

 Beauty is a hands-on profession.
 The core skills — cutting, coloring, skin care, nail art, massage technique — are learned through practice, not through lectures.
 That means from your very first day at AVI Career Training, you are doing the work.
 You are holding the shears, mixing the color, applying the product.
 Your hands learn before your vocabulary does.

-This is the most important thing to understand about beauty school as an ESL student: your skill is the credential, not your accent.
+This is the most important thing to understand about beauty school as an ESL student (NO FINANCIAL AID FOR THIS PROGRAM): your skill is the credential, not your accent.

 Virginia State Board licensing exams test practical technique through a clinical component, alongside a written section.
 The hands-on portion evaluates what you can do — not how you describe it.
 Many ESL students who feel anxious about English in a classroom setting find that the practical exam actually plays to their strengths.